We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 As with anything related to your own personal food allergies, you know what your body can tolerate and what it cannot.
 Make your choices based on what you know and always listen to your instincts when it comes to food.

-However, allow yourself to enjoy the process of eating the food at Disney as they really will go out of their way to make sure that you are able to have an enjoyable food experience.
+However, allow yourself to enjoy the process of eating the food at Disney.
+They really will go out of their way to make sure that you are able to have an enjoyable food experience.

 Every single picture in this post is of